 I have three serious things against it.

 If you're enjoying this site, then you love my books.
 Stones in my clog is about our seven year sojourn in Holland; it's a fun read, and all about better health.
 I plan to live long in the land, God willing.
+That means more foods like roasted chicken on cauliflower.
 And you?

 It's about $5 on your kindle or tablet.